FiratAgis/TabletopHelper/README.md

 This one allows me to roll random items while running PTA (Pokemon Tabletop Adventures) Sun & Moon Update as well as the pickup ability.
 ## helperPokemon.py
 This one includes my random encounter tables for my current PTA game, if you are one of my players, you are not allowed to look into this.
+## helperWarHammer.py
+This creates starter characters for Warhammer Fantasy 2nd Edition.
+The code is very old, this is only here for completeness sake.